leonardoms/HTMLGtkFactory/README.md

 # HTMLGtkFactory

 HTMLGtkFactory creates GTK Widgets from 'Web-like' HTML/DHMTL layout!
+Its *will* suport HTML, CSS and Javascript.

 ### Its userful for